-This 928 S in its stunning garnet red paint has recently been brought back to its country of origin after 30 years in the US.
-The odometer displays a low unwarranted mileage of 48,100 mls.
-The V8 four-valve engine with a capacity of just short of 5 litres transfers a whopping amount of power to the rear axle and accelerates the car according to the advertising in under 7 seconds to 100 km/h.
+This 928 S has recently been re-imported from the US.
+The unwarranted mileage is 83,071 mls.
+The V8 four-valve engine with a capacity of just short of 5 litres transfers a decent amount of power to the rear axle and accelerates the car according to the advertising in under 7 seconds to 100 km/h.

-The interior shows well and is in a very decent state of preservation, considering its age.
-Leather seats, door panels, dashboard and steering wheel are all held in a beautiful bordeaux.
-The car is equipped with cruise control, power windows and a Blaupunkt Monterey radio.
+The interior appears to be complete and well preserved.
+The leather seats, door panels, dashboard and sky are held in a beautiful bordeaux.
+The car is equipped with sunroof, air conditioning, power windows, a removable Blaupunkt CD radio, tilt steering wheel and the original spare tyre.
 The Porsche runs on the original “manhole cover” rims.

 The paintwork is apparently largely original.
 Porsche had extended the warranty against rust from 7 to 10 years from model year 1986, and the 928 models benefit from this improved corrosion protection until today.